Stop me if you’ve heard this before — the conversation starts like this:

 In it for the long-haul

 Besides, the goal isn’t to land one big job with a client: I prefer to maintain long-term relationships with clients, as I have since 1997.
-I consider 5 years to be a short-term client.
+I have clients I’ve worked with for 15 or 20 years.
+I consider 5 years to be a short-term client relationship.
 That doesn’t happen when you overcharge.

 Everyone has a budget